sensu/sensu-docs/content/sensu-go/5.17/installation/verify.md

     parent: installation
 ---

-In addition to [packages][1], Sensu binary-only distributions are available for Linux, Windows (agent and CLI only), macOS (CLI only), FreeBSD, and Solaris.
+In addition to [packages][1], Sensu binary-only distributions are available for Linux, Windows (agent and CLI only), macOS (agent and CLI only), FreeBSD (agent and CLI only), and Solaris.

 {{< platformBlock "Linux" >}}